About the Major

 Summer Internship Programme

 The Summer Internship Programme offered by the Department of Physics is designed for undergraduate students taking the Physics Major.
 It aims to provide opportunities for students to gain experience in applying the academic knowledge they acquired, and to widen their vision and scope of knowledge through participation in a practical working environment.
-During the 8-week programme, students work full-time with a supervisor at a related institution, such as world-renowned universities abroad or government institutions specialising in a particular area.
+During the 8-week programme, students work full-time with a supervisor at a related institution, such as world-renowned universities abroad, local secondary schools, or government institutions specialising in a particular area.
 This is a valuable learning opportunity for participating students who found that they have gained much more than just knowledge and practical experience.
 Through the programme, students have become more confident, independent, and have developed a deeper understanding in science which helps them identify the road to pursue in their future studies or career.

-- Physics graduates are professionally qualified scientists who have also acquired extensive generic skills in problem solving, experimentation, technical writing, creative thinking, research concepts, application of IT technologies, analytical thinking and many others;
+- Physics graduates are professionally qualified scientists who have also acquired extensive generic skills in problem-solving, experimentation, technical writing, creative thinking, research concepts, application of IT technologies, analytical thinking and many others;

-- Such skills are highly sought after in many employment domains especially those that are IT or technology based and not just as scientific officers in industry or Government laboratories;
+- Such skills are highly sought after in many employment domains especially those that are IT or technology-based and not just as scientific officers in industry or Government laboratories;

 - Graduates can pursue postgraduate studies in physics or other computational/ scientific/ technical disciplines, or enter the education sectors as school teachers in physics or STEM-related subjects.